ToastyStudent/17-Homework/gist-template.md

 * "[\\.-]": The corresponding string can contain the special characters: backslash (\\), period (.), and hyphen (-)

-* Examples fitting this criteria: "gmail", "comcast", "hotmail."
+* Examples fitting these criteria: "gmail", "comcast", "hotmail."

 **[a-z\\.]**